redhat-developer/lsp4ij/docs/LSPSupport.md

 ### Workspace Symbol

-[workspace/symbol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_symbol) is implemented with the `gotoSymbolContributor` extension point.
+[workspace/symbol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_symbol) is implemented with the `gotoSymbolContributor` and `gotoClassContributor` extension points as appropriate for the symbol type(s).

 Here is an example with the [MicroProfile language server](https://github.com/eclipse/lsp4mp/tree/master/microprofile.ls) collecting JAX-RS endpoints: